chuchi-chaschtli/CS4410/insn/README.md

 `sml -m sources.cm` **within** the `/insn` directory

 Once in the SML REPL, use `Main.compile "filename"` on any Tiger file.
+See testing section for details.

 ---